anelectronicfan/tic-tac-toe/README.md

 - WET Code (but fortunately no spaghetti)
 - Lots of console.logs
 - Customisable Pop-Culture Icons because noughts and crosses are out-dated and the world doesn't have enough pop-culture references already
 - Togglable Fully-Functional AI that is surprisingly hard to beat.
-I've never won a game against it yet.
+I've yet to win a round against it.
 - A score counter that keeps track of how many games each player has won.

 Here's how the game looks on a laptop or desktop PC: